Our approach

 A pact for sustainable agriculture with a controlled supply chain

-The Umbrian supply chain project is followed in close collaboration with the University of Perugia, which conducts experiments on the best varieties of wheat and sustainable cultivation practices.
-5% of the cultivated areas are in fact, destined for experimentation with types of wheat that can be grown with limited use of chemical products.
+The Umbria supply chain project is monitored in close collaboration with the University of Perugia which conducts experiments on the best wheat varieties and sustainable cultivation practices.
+In fact, 5% of the cultivated areas, is allocated to the experimentation of types of wheat that can be grown with a limited use of chemical products.

 Download the Rural Development Programme for Umbria.